 Christopher Jonathon Boulet

-EBENEZER - Funeral services will be held Saturday, Feb.
-20, 2021 at 1 p.m. at Ebenezer Church of the Nazarene in Ebenezer, for Christopher Jonathon Boulet, 49, who died Monday, Feb.
+Funeral services will be held on Saturday, Feb.
+20, at 1 p.m. at Ebenezer Church of the Nazarene in Ebenezer for Christopher Jonathon Boulet, 49, who died Monday, Feb.
 8, 2021.

-The family has requested visitation be observed in Gossen Funeral Home in Rayne, on Sunday, Feb.
-14, from 11 a.m. to 8 p.m.

-Survivors include five daughters, Hillary Boulet, Haylie Boulet, Hollie Boulet, Harlie Boulet and Hannalise Autrey; two grandchildren, Rankin Matthew Duhon and Zackery William Miller; parents, Windel Boulet and Mary Breaux Boulet; one sister, Nichole Boulet Menard and spouse Tre; and three nieces, Sydnee Boulet, Ava Menard and Gracie Menard.
+Survivors include five daughters, Hillary Boulet, Haylie Boulet, Hollie Boulet, Harlie Boulet and Hannalise Autrey; two grandchildren, Rankin Matthew Duhon and Zackery William Miller; parents, Windel Boulet and Mary Breaux Boulet; one sister, Nichole Boulet Menard and spouse Tre Menard; three nieces, Sydnee Boulet, Ava Menard and Gracie Menard.

 He was preceded in death by one sister, Jennifer Boulet Harris; paternal grandparents, Paul and Ruth Boulet; and maternal grandparents, Gilford and Eula Breaux.

-The family has requested visitation be observed in Gossen Funeral Home in Rayne, on Sunday, Feb.
-14, from 11 a.m. to 8 p.m.
+The family requests that visitation be observed in Gossen Funeral Home in Rayne on Sunday, Feb.
+14, from 11 a.m. to 8 p.m..

 Friends may view the obituary and guestbook online at www.gossenfuneralhome.net.